 In Tables~\ref{tab:make}, \ref{tab:udl1} and \ref{tab:udl2}, we show the comparison of our results with the ones in the literature.
 Tables \ref{tab:udl1} and \ref{tab:udl2} deal with the cases initially considered by us, while Table~\ref{tab:make} handles two cases not initially considered by us.

 In general, our methods outperform the existing results for $D_1$ and $D_2$.
-This fact is not surprising, since $D_1$ and $D_2$ are just scaled version of the unbalance (see Definition~\ref{defi:D1D2}), which we are trying to optimize in our search for AOAs.
-Moreover, with the exception of $s=6$, Corollary~\ref{cor:HamminSimilarityvsUnbalance2} guarantees that the obtained arrays do not only have the best $D_2$, but the optimal $D_2$.
+This fact is not surprising, since $D_1$ and $D_2$ are just scaled version of the unbalance (see equation above for $D_1$ and $D_2$), which we are trying to optimize in our search for AOAs.
+Moreover, with the exception of $s=6$, Corollary~\ref{cor:HamminSimilarityvsUnbalance2} in Appendix~\ref{sec:unbalancebounds} guarantees that the obtained arrays do not only have the best $D_2$, but the optimal $D_2$.

 Regarding the $\mcD$-value (Definition~\ref{defi:Dvalue}), which we consider for $f(a)=a-\frac{s+1}{2}$, and the discrepancy measures CD, WD and MD (Definition~\ref{defi:CDWDMD}), our methods (particularly IP and the algebraic constructions) produce results almost identical to those of the literature, even if they might not outperform them.
-For the discrepancy measures, Theorem~\ref{thm:discrepancyvsunbalance} together with Corollary~\ref{cor:discrepancyvsunbalance} provide an explanation of this phenomenon.
+For the discrepancy measures, Theorem~\ref{thm:discrepancyvsunbalance} together with Corollary~\ref{cor:discrepancyvsunbalance}, in Appendix~\ref{subsec:quadrature} provide an explanation of this phenomenon.
 Corollary~\ref{cor:discrepancyvsunbalance} guarantee that our arrays have optimal discrete discrepancy and Theorem~\ref{thm:discrepancyvsunbalance} shows how this optimal discrete discrepancy leads to good values of CD, WD and MD.
-Moreover, in the case of $s=3$ and WD, this fully justify why the arrays with best optimal $D_2$ have also the best WD.
+Moreover, in the case of $s=3$ and WD, this fully justify why the arrays with best optimal $D_2$ have also optimal WD.